-- You must record the allegation and tell the DSL, but do not investigate it - The DSL will contact the local authority children's social care team and follow its advice, as well as the police if the allegation involves a potential criminal offence - The DSL will put a risk assessment and support plan into place for all children involved (including the victim(s), the child(ren) against whom the allegation has been made and any others affected) with a named person they can talk to if needed.
-This will include considering school transport as a potentially vulnerable place for a victim or alleged perpetrator(s) - The DSL will contact the children and adolescent mental health services (CAMHS), if appropriate
+- Securing the immediate safety of pupils involved in an incident and sourcing support for other young people affected. - Listening carefully using non-judgemental language and TED questioning, recording the allegation and informing the DSL - The DSL will undertake further assessment of what action should be taken proportionate to the factors that have been identified. - If required the DSL will contact the local authority children's social care team and follow its advice, as well as the police if the allegation involves a potential criminal offence - If required the DSL will put a risk assessment and support plan into place for all children involved (including the victim(s), the child(ren) against whom the allegation has been made and any others affected) with a named person they can talk to if needed. - The DSL will contact the children and adolescent mental health services (CAMHS), if appropriate